polterabyte/InventoryCtrl_2/.qoder/repowiki/en/content/Testing Strategy/Component Tests.md

 - [Program.cs](file://src/Inventory.Web.Client/Program.cs#L1-L146)

 ## Conclusion
 The component testing strategy for InventoryCtrl_2 provides comprehensive coverage of UI components using bUnit for isolated testing.
 The approach validates rendering behavior, event handling, state changes, and integration with services through mocking.
 Key components including dashboard widgets, navigation flows, and interactive elements are thoroughly tested for functionality, accessibility, and responsiveness.
 The consistent test base setup and service mocking strategy enable reliable and maintainable tests that ensure the quality and reliability of the Blazor application's user interface.
+With the introduction of the LocalizedComponentBase class, the testing strategy now includes specific considerations for localization, ensuring that the application functions correctly across different languages and cultural settings while maintaining performance through caching and debouncing mechanisms.